Birth: December 4, 1945

-Not only is Bondar a distinguished neuroscientist and astronaut, but she is also a celebrated photographer.
+Bondar a distinguished neuroscientist and astronaut, but she is also a celebrated photographer.
 Not only can her work be found in private, corporate and institutional collections but she has published four photo essay books expressing an intimate view of the natural world.
-Using a significant donation of fine art photography, The Roberta Bondar Foundation was registered by Bondar as non-profit focusing on environmental awareness in 2009 and in 2011 she was the first astronaut to receive a star on Canada’s Walk of Fame.
+Using a significant donation of fine art photography, The Roberta Bondar Foundation is non-profit focusing on environmental awareness.
+Founded in 2009, it continues its work connecting all generations to the natural world.

-Bondar continues to speak around the world in her various areas of expertise including environmental interpretation, scientific research, authorship, photography, and her time as an astronaut and the importance of diversity in STEM fields.
+Bondar continues to speak around the world in her various areas of expertise including environmental interpretation, scientific research, authorship, photography, her time as an astronaut and the importance of diversity in STEM fields.
 According to Bondar “There are many things we can start doing to make the world a better place, but all of these things require diversity of thought, diversity of curiosity, and diversity of expertise.”

 Written by Angela Goad